DanielFMcKay/Tech-Blog/README.md

 ### by Dan McKay

 * This is the assignment for Week 14 of the Full Stack Coding Bootcamp as offered through UC Berkeley Continuing Education in partnership with edX.
-This ReadMe is currently a placeholder, as this is very much a work in progress still.

 ### Overview
 * Dan's Tech Blog is a micro-blogging site that is intended as a demonstration of a social media site where users can sign-up, make posts, read other posts, edit and delete their own posts, and comment on others' posts.